wdporter/acim/src/text/4-the-illusions-of-the-ego/iii-love-without-conflict/index.md

 6. No force except your own will is strong enough or worthy enough to guide you.
-²In this you are as free as God, and must remain so forever.
+In this you are as free as God, and must remain so forever.
-³Let us ask the Father in my name to keep you mindful of His Love for you and yours for Him.
+Let us ask the Father in my name to keep you mindful of His Love for you and yours for Him.
-⁴He has never failed to answer this request, because it asks only for what He has already willed.
+He has never failed to answer this request, because it asks only for what He has already willed.
-⁵Those who call truly are always answered.
+Those who call truly are always answered.
-⁶You shall have no other gods before Him because there *are* none.
+You shall have no other gods before Him because there *are* none.

 ::: details Expanded
 No force except your own will is strong enough or worthy enough to guide you.
-²In this [only your own will is strong enough for you] you are as free as God, and must remain so [as free as God] forever.
+In this [only your own will is strong enough for you] you are as free as God, and must remain so [as free as God] forever.
-³Let us ask the Father in my name to keep you mindful of His [the Father’s] Love for you and yours [your love] for Him [God].
+Let us ask the Father in my name to keep you mindful of His [the Father’s] Love for you and yours [your love] for Him [God].
-⁴He [God] has never failed to answer this request [to keep you mindful of God’s love for you], because it [the request] asks only for what He [God] has already willed.
+He [God] has never failed to answer this request [to keep you mindful of God’s love for you], because it [the request] asks only for what He [God] has already willed.
-⁵Those who call truly are always answered.
+Those who call truly are always answered.
-⁶You shall have no other gods before Him [God] because there *are* none [gods].
+You shall have no other gods before Him [God] because there *are* none [gods].
 :::

 ::: details Substituted
 No force except your own will is strong enough or worthy enough to guide you.
-²In that only your own will is strong enough for you, you are as free as God, and must remain as free as God forever.
+In that only your own will is strong enough for you, you are as free as God, and must remain as free as God forever.
-³Let us ask the Father in my name to keep you mindful of the Father’s Love for you and your love for God.
+Let us ask the Father in my name to keep you mindful of the Father’s Love for you and your love for God.
-⁴God has never failed to answer the request to keep you mindful of God’s Love for you, because the request asks only for what God has already willed.
+God has never failed to answer the request to keep you mindful of God’s Love for you, because the request asks only for what God has already willed.
-⁵Those who call truly are always answered.
+Those who call truly are always answered.
-⁶You shall have no other gods before God because there *are* no other gods.
+You shall have no other gods before God because there *are* no other gods.
 :::

 ::: details Simplified